kryn3n/goblin/README.md

 Goblin is a CLI tool for extracting data from ArcGIS Map/Feature Servers.
 It is written in Go with concurrency in mind, so it excels in extracting relatively large datasets (>1GB).
 Goblin was created as an alternative to GDAL's [ESRIJSON driver](https://gdal.org/en/stable/drivers/vector/esrijson.html).
 We found that `ogr2ogr` struggles particularly with larger datasets due to it's non-concurrent nature and the ArcGIS default record limit (usually 1-2K), which results in very long download times and/or disconnection from the server.

+## Installation

+### 🍺 Brew (MacOS)

+The easiest way to install on MacOS is via [Homebrew](https://brew.sh/).
+Firstly, tap the [third-party repository](https://github.com/kryn3n/homebrew-kryn3n) with `brew tap kryn3n/kryn3n`.
+You can read more about third-party repositories [here](https://docs.brew.sh/Taps).

+Now we can install the program as usual with `brew install kryn3n/kryn3n/goblin`.

 ## Usage

 The `goblin` command is run with 2 required positional arguments, plus 3 optional flags.
 The first positional argument should be the URL to the MapServer or FeatureServer, the second should be the output filename (recommended to use `.geojsonl` as Goblin creates a [newline-delimited GeoJSON](https://en.wikipedia.org/wiki/GeoJSON#Newline-delimited_GeoJSON) file.
 You can read more about the format [here](https://stevage.github.io/ndgeojson/)).
 The optional flags can be found below.